 In spite of administrative division in two LGUs, the above arguments are in favor of a rather real existence of FA as a whole and integrated area.
 This is why in the section of project' concepts, submitted projects promote cooperation between Burrel and Klos within the territory of FA as an alternative for increasing the economies of scale.
 These projects are presented in detail in the fifth section of this document are scheduled in the short, medium and long run in order to provide to provide a work program for the new domestic units even with the minimum available funding.
-The projects are organized in types of projects aiming at sustainable economic development and public services.

 Regarding organizational analysis of current LGU structures, what characterizes them is the same typology of organization (with the exception of Burrel, where the organizational structure is much more detailed) with minimum functions of local government.
 This means that savings on future number of public officials will depend on a minimum number of public administrators in the former LGUs that will merge and the level of increased effectiveness of public services in these areas.
-In the section of project' concepts several projects presented are meant to deal with these topics; we can mention here the OSSH projects, organization, integration and digitalization of archives and projects for designing Web Sites of new LGUs that offer the possibility of public services on line.
+In the section of project' concepts two projects presented are meant to deal with these topics.